citusdata/citus_docs/dist_tables/dml.rst

 Updates and Deletion
 --------------------

 You can update or delete rows from your distributed tables using the standard PostgreSQL `UPDATE <http://www.postgresql.org/docs/current/static/sql-update.html>`_ and `DELETE <http://www.postgresql.org/docs/current/static/sql-delete.html>`_ commands.
-These commands will seamlessly apply across shards if necessary.

 ::